Wednesday, October 30, 2024

 Deathman, Do Not Follow Me

-In my eighth-grade "Language Arts" class, we had to do a book report-presentation combo.
-We could select a book of our own choosing, but it had to be approved by our teacher.
-We were permitted to pair up, too, and so a friend and I opted to read a YA entitled Deathman, Do Not Follow Me by Jay Bennett.
-I don’t remember much about the book, except that I really liked it as a thirteen-year-old.
-A kid by the name of Danny Morgan was the main protagonist, and he was daydreaming in history class at some point in time.
-I believe, too, that he inadvertently got involved with some art thieves or some such thing.
-Anyway, my project partner and I made the equivalent of an abridged book-on-tape before there was any such thing (or was there?).
-This was going to be our presentation part.
-As fate would have it, we didn’t have to go public with the tape.
-I don’t recall the reason, but it worked to our benefit.
-For starters, nobody would have understood what was going on.
-We flubbed our lines on occasion as well.
-My buddy, the narrator said “art expedition” when he meant "art exhibition."
+In an eighth grade "Language Arts" course, my classmates and I were required to do a book report-oral presentation combo.
+We could select a book of our own choosing, but it had to be approved by our teacher, Ms. Hunt.
+We were permitted to pair up, too, and so my friend Manny and I opted to read a YA entitled Deathman, Do Not Follow Me by Jay Bennett.
+I don’t remember much about the book, except that I—as a thirteen-year-old—really liked it and a kid by the name of Danny Morgan was the main protagonist.
+He was daydreaming in history class at some point in the yarn and, if memory serves, Danny inadvertently got entangled with some shady sorts— art thieves, I think.

 No comments: